vishvAsa/AgamaH/AryaH/hinduism/branches/shAktaH/yoginIhRdayam/padoux-jeanty/3_encounter_in_the_Worship.md

 *pādukāṁ mūlavidyāṁ ca japan humaṁ samācaret* //105//

-As is underlined at length by the Dī, this oblation is not so much a material as a symbolic rite.
+As is underlined at length by the Dī , this oblation is not so much a material as a symbolic rite.
 Actual pouring may take place, but the process is a mental, spiritual one.
 The offi

 ciant, namely, is to imagine